Andaman and Nicobar Command: Summary of bases and capabilities

 The following are the air and naval bases under the A&N command, from north to south, some of which are being upgraded under 2027 roll-on plan.
 By 2020, India is placing ship-based nuclear missile system, fleet of naval warships and Landing Platform Docks (LPDs).

 Force structure

 Commander-in-Chief, Andaman and Nicobar Command

-The Andaman and Nicobar Command is commanded by a Three-star officer (rank of Lieutenant General of the Indian Army or equivalent) who reports directly to the Chairman of the Chiefs of Staff Committee (Chairman COSC) or CDS (Chief of Defense Staff) in New Delhi.
+The Andaman and Nicobar Command is commanded by a Three-star officer (rank of Lieutenant General of the Indian Army or equivalent) who reports directly to the Chief of Defence Staff (CDS) in New Delhi.
 The Chief of Staff of the command is a two-star officer; each component (sea, land, air) is commanded by a one-star officer.
-The command is currently headed by Lieutenant General Ajai Singh, who took command on 1 June 2021 as the 16th CINCAN.
+The command is currently headed by Vice Admiral Ajay Kochhar, who took command on 1 October 2025 as the 19th CINCAN.

 Chief of Staff

 The following is a list of Chiefs of Staff of the A&N command.